 When specific racial or ethnic groups are more likely (or less likely) than others to have any of these outcomes, it's cause for concern and deeper investigation.
-In some cases, the percentage of an ethnic or racial group in special education may be less than what is found in the student minority population in general.
-In this case, the group may be described as underrepresented in special education.
-In contrast, when a specific ethnic or racial group is represented in special education at a greater rate than the student minority population in general, that group is said to be overrepresented.
+In some cases, the percentage of a racial or ethnic group in special education may be less than what is found in the student minority population in general.
+In this case, the group may be described as underrepresented in special education at a greater rate than the student minority population in general, that group is said to be overrepresented.